If you don’t find the answer you are looking for below, please visit our Contact page.

 No. While previous playing experience is helpful, it is not required.
 All students, beginners and advanced alike, take a bi-weekly violin lesson as part of the curriculum, included in tuition.

 Are financial aid options available to students through the school?

 We currently have limited financial aid options.
 The Chicago School of Violin Making has a small fund for scholarships reserved for current students who are in acute financial need.

 When is the best time to apply?

 Application submissions fill up quickly.
 It is better if you apply as soon as possible.
-In the event that the upcoming September and January classes are full, you will be put on a waiting list.
+In the event that the upcoming January, May, and September classes are full, you will be put on a waiting list.